dballard/cl-pack/README.md

 Nearly every feature except a few esoteric ones are supported, check the documentation inside cl-pack.lisp if in doubt and if a feature you need isn't currently supported feel free to contact me and I'll see if I can add it.

-**Note** I think the 0.2 release is about as feature complete as I feel I need to get at the moment so I'm pushing it out.
-If there are not major complaints, then in a bit it will be re-released as 1.0, and if there are complaints, well more code and another pre-1.0 release :smile:
+**Note** I think the this release is about as feature complete as I feel I need to get at the moment so I'm pushing it out.

 **Cavets** cl-pack was developed on an x86 running Ubuntu with SBCL.
 It should be endian safe where required and conform to host CPU endianness where required but I haven't been able to test on anything but x86.
 I would hope that it would work with most Lisps out there.
 Please feel free to get a hold of me if you have issues that need fixing.